Maitland in Orange County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical year for this entry is 1883.

 Location.
 28° 37.247′ N, 81° 21.995′ W. Marker is in Maitland, Florida, in Orange County.
-Marker can be reached from Lake Lily Drive south of Maitland Avenue South.
+It can be reached from Lake Lily Drive south of Maitland Avenue South.
 The marker and museum are on the grounds of Lake Lily Park.
 Touch for map.
 Marker is at or near this postal address: 820 Lake Lily Drive, Maitland FL 32751, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-William H. Waterhouse Residence (within shouting distance of this marker); Black Bear Trail (within shouting distance of this marker); Lake Lily (within shouting distance of this marker); Railroading in Maitland (about 300 feet away, measured in a direct line); Lake Lily Drive (about 600 feet away); Fort Maitland / Maitland / Lake Maitland (about 600 feet away); Church of the Good Shepherd (approx. 0.2 miles away); Kennedy Boulevard and Sewell’s Place (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker: William H. Waterhouse Residence (within shouting distance of this marker); Black Bear Trail (within shouting distance of this marker); Lake Lily (within shouting distance of this marker); Railroading in Maitland (about 300 feet away, measured in a direct line); Lake Lily Drive (about 600 feet away); Fort Maitland / Maitland / Lake Maitland (about 600 feet away); Church of the Good Shepherd (approx. 0.2 miles away); Kennedy Boulevard and Sewells Place (approx. 0.6 miles away).
 Touch for a list and map of all markers in Maitland.

 Regarding Carpentry Shop Museum.
 The workshop building in which the museum is housed is a small, rustic, frame structure.
 The marker sits next to the stairs and door at the front of the building.